coh516/sesh.js/README.md

 # sesh.js HTTP server micro framework.

 This was forked from the original Session.js and re-built for the DMT POET project as a http micro-framework.
-It ads a singleton init function and connects it to a port.
+It adds a singleton init function and connects it to a port.
 This allows a simpler method of dealing with the request/response callbacks and post/get pseudo-events while providing sessioning.
 I'm publishing this standalone fork in case anyone has any interest.

 ## Installation